curityio/nginx_oauth_proxy_module/development/1-development.md

 ## 1. Intellisense Setup

-First run this script to build and deploy OpenSSL for macOS as a prerequisite:
+To enable the development IDE to find OpenSSL headers I first build OpenSSL from source:

 ```bash
 ./development/openssl_setup.sh
 ```

-The following locations will be updated, so that development tools can find headers:
+The following locations will then be updated, so that development tools can find headers:

 ```text
 /usr/local/include/openssl/*